Vitamins are important molecules which support our bodies in a variety of ways. Scroll down to see our range of vitamin supplements.

 Children may benefit from a multivitamin to ensure they are getting their daily recommended intake of vitamins and minerals.

-The UK government recommend that children aged between 6 months and 5 years take a vitamin supplement which contains vitamin A, vitamin C and vitamin D.
+The UK government recommends that children aged between 6 months and 5 years take a vitamin supplement that contains vitamin A, vitamin C, and vitamin D.

 Babies who are taking in more than 500ml of formula do not need to take vitamin supplements.
 This is because formula milk is fortified with vitamins A, C and D.